JGIBristol/zebrafish_jaw_segmentation/scripts/README.md

 ----
 `mesh.py`: example showing the conversion from tiff (which is what the segmentation model creates) to a mesh
     [ ] TODO make this useful
+`arch_summary.py`: summarise the architecture of the model (at the moment just prints the feature map sizes)